Dannyliux/arduinointernship/lesson_plan.md

 By the end of this workshop, students will be able to:

-- Identify basic electronic components (Arduino Nano, LED, push button, jumper wires)
+- Identify basic electronic components (Arduino Nano/Uno, LED, push button, jumper wires)
 - Wire a simple circuit on a breadboard
 - Understand the difference between **input** and **output** on a microcontroller
 - Read a button state using `digitalRead()`